-- One can only use the funds from Swingline loan to pay existing debt or loan.
-It means a company can’t use the funds for buying an asset, investing in research and development and business expansion.
+- One can only use the funds from the Swingline loan to pay existing debt or loans.
+It means a company can’t use the funds to buy an asset, invest in research and development, and expand its business.
 On the other hand, one can use the funds from different types of loans for any purpose.

-- Another difference is that Swingline loan may be a revolving credit.
-Under this, the borrower can withdraw and payback continuously.
-It means, if the borrower pays back in time, the facility is again available to him, and he or she can withdraw the money anytime.
+- Another difference is that the Swingline loan may be a revolving credit.
+Under this, the borrower can withdraw and pay back continuously.
+It means that if the borrower pays back in time, the facility is again available to him, and they can withdraw the money anytime.